-I’ve been broadcasting for two decades.
+I’ve been broadcasting for over two decades.
 In that time I’ve moved from tape to digital editing and the corn laws have been repealed.

 I’ve filled on stage for a delayed Peppa Pig, met childhood hero Basil Brush, and prepared for a Christmas light switch-on in a Nuneaton furniture showroom with the Fast Food Rockers.
 So yes, radio IS as glamorous as you think.